Where do admission charges apply?

 Please note, last admission is 30 minutes before closing time

-Scroll down for special closures
+Scroll down for additional special closures.

 Partial/Full site closures 2021

 Tuesday 23rd November – Thursday 25th November – The Bishop’s Palace and Gardens will be closed for a Private Event.
 The Bishop’s Table café will remain open.